RealConrad/42net-practice/README.md

 # Explanations:
 > NOTE: You do not need to know everything below to pass net practice.
 As long as you understand the basics of subnetting you would be good to go.
 I would recommend to learn the [Subnet Mask Chart](#subnet-mask-chart)
-### IP Address and Subnetting Guide
-#### Introduction
+### Introduction
 This guide explains the basics of IP addressing and subnetting, including how to convert IP addresses to binary, calculate network bits, host bits, and the number of available addresses in a subnet.

-#### What is an IP?
+### What is an IP?
 <div align="center">
   <img width="307" alt="image" src="https://github.com/RealConrad/42net-practice/assets/79513076/00ee28a4-6ed1-4c45-87c7-62195dbc6681">
 </div>

 An IP (Internet Protocol) address is a unique identifier assigned to each device connected to a computer network that uses the Internet Protocol for communication.
 It has two main purposes: network interface identification and location addressing.
 An IP address contains four octets (in IPv4), which can range from 0 to 255 (e.g., 192.168.1.1).
 This numerical label enables devices to locate and communicate with each other on a network.
 There is also IPv6, but that is beyond the scope of the project.

-#### What is a subnet mask?
+### What is a subnet mask?
 <div align="center">
   <img width="307" alt="image" src="https://github.com/RealConrad/42net-practice/assets/79513076/8254ba72-d41c-4e51-9ce5-e2d730b5c24d">
 </div>
 A subnet mask is a 32-bit number that masks an IP address and divides the IP address into network address and host address.
 Subnet masks are used to designate which portion of an IP address is allocated to the network and which part is available for host use.
 This creates subnetworks within a larger network, which basically does the following:

   - Routing efficiency
   - Security
   - Management of IP address allocations.